 The estimation process for determining the liability for unpaid loss and settlement expense inherently results in adjustments each year for claims incurred (but not paid) in preceding years.
 Negative amounts reported for claims incurred related to prior years are a result of claims being settled for amounts less than originally estimated (favorable development).
-Positive amounts reported for claims incurred related to prior years are a result of claims being settled to prior years are a result of claims being settled to prior years are a result of claims being settled for amounts greater than originally estimated (unfavorable development).
-For the years ended December 31, 2017 and 2016, we experienced favorable development of \$0.8 million and \$1.3 million, respectively.
+Positive amounts reported for claims incurred related to prior years are a result of claims being settled for amounts greater than originally estimated (unfavorable development).
+For the years ended December 31, 2017 and 2016, we experienced favorable development of \$0.8 million, respectively.